scouzi1966/homebrew-afm/README.md

 afm --port 8080 --verbose

 # Single prompt mode
-afm -s "Explain quantum computing"
+afm -i "you are a pirate, speeak in pirate jargon" -s "Explain quantum computing" afm -i "you are a stubborn french speaking assistant.
+You only reply in french.
+Translate to french when necessary" -s "Write a story about Einstein"

 # Pipe input support
-echo "What is the meaning of life?" | afm git log --oneline | head -5 | afm
+echo "What is the meaning of life?" | afm git log --oneline | head -5 | afm -i "summarize"

 # Custom instructions
 echo "Review this code" | afm -i "You are a senior software engineer"